Encode Responsibility Statements

 Practice: Who to Give Credit To

 You will encode a series of <respStmt> elements in the <titleStmt> at the top of each of your files.
-Each file will contain at least four <respStmt> elements:
+Each file will contain at least four <respStmt> elements giving credit to:

-One giving the University of Victoria credit as copyright holder over the XML and interface
+The University of Victoria as copyright holder over the XML and interface

 In addition to these four <respStmt> elements, you may wish to give credit to other contributors such as research assistants.